CourtHive/tods-competition-factory/documentation/docs/governors/ranking-governor.md

 ### getAwardPoints

 Resolves a position value object into numeric points.
+The `accessor` is derived from [`finishingPositionRange`](/docs/concepts/finishing-positions#accessor).

 ```js
 const { awardPoints, requireWin } = rankingGovernor.getAwardPoints({